 The provision of a document that is outside the claimant's control does not affect the day on which a claim is regarded as being complete for the purposes of setting the day the claim is made.
 Also, the provision of additional documentation not specified in the claim but requested separately does not affect the claim day.
 The provision of such information may be needed before Services Australia is able to assess the claim, which means the day the claim is determined may be delayed.
 However, the day the claim is made remains the day the claimant provides the required documentation specified in the claim and within the claimant's control.

 Note: The online claim process assists a claimant to ensure that all of the required documentation is provided before the claim can be lodged.

 A claim is made once it has been lodged.
 The manner in which a claim may be lodged may be restricted to online/electronic or postal lodgement.
-Vulnerable claimants and people with special circumstances may be able to lodge in an alternative manner after contacting DHS.
+Vulnerable claimants and people with special circumstances may be able to lodge in an alternative manner after contacting Services Australia.

-Notations, underlining or comments of any sort should NOT be made by staff on any claim form signed by a claimant and lodged with DHS.
+Notations, underlining or comments of any sort should NOT be made by staff on any claim form signed by a claimant and lodged with Services Australia.
 This also applies to statements, correspondence and other documents received which may be required later as evidence in proceedings.

 Act reference: SS(Admin)Act section 16 How to make a claim

-When a person in vulnerable circumstances contacts DHS in relation to a claim, DHS is able to change the usual claim process, including for an online claim, to enable the claim to be lodged without the usual documentation being included.
+When a person in vulnerable circumstances contacts Services Australia in relation to a claim, Services Australia is able to change the usual claim process, including for an online claim, to enable the claim to be lodged without the usual documentation being included.
 This allows the claim process to be finalised as quickly as possible following the initial contact.

 Generally, the documentation will need to be provided within 14 days after the claim is lodged.
-However, a longer period will apply where DHS is satisfied this is required for reasons beyond the claimant's control, determined on a case by case basis.
+However, a longer period will apply where Services Australia is satisfied this is required for reasons beyond the claimant's control, determined on a case by case basis.